suncoast-devs/handbook/lessons/cs-classes/index.md

 variable names.

 To group related data together we consider them all part of the same `state`.
-In this case the `state` is about a `Employee` who has individual attributes such as their `name`, their `department`, their `salary` and something we compute named `monthlySalary`.
+In this case the `state` is about an `Employee` who has individual attributes such as their `name`, their `department`, their `salary` and something we compute named `monthlySalary`.